 /var/logfolder itself.
 Currently it is not possible to recursively fetch all files in all subdirectories of a directory.

-If you are sending output to Elasticsearch, set the IP address and port where Filebeat can find the Elasticsearch installation:
+If you are sending output directly to Elasticsearch (and not using Logstash), set the IP address and port where Filebeat can find the Elasticsearch installation:

 output.elasticsearch: hosts: ["192.168.1.42:9200"]

-If you are sending output to Logstash, see Step 3: Configuring Filebeat to Use Logstash instead.
+If you are sending output to Logstash, make sure you configure the Logstash output in Step 3: Configure Filebeat to use Logstash.

-Before starting Filebeat, you should look at the configuration options in the
+Before starting filebeat, you should look at the configuration options in the configuration file.
+For more information about these options, see Configuring Filebeat.